minprog/programmeren-1/reviews/1 C/review.md

 What changes did you make to your code in response to the reviews and feedback that you received?
 <textarea name="form[changes]" rows="8" required></textarea>

-## Next: grading

-After the code reviews, your mentor will assess your programs, assign a grade for quality, and provide you with some written feedback.

-Note that the mentor feedback will never be "everything" that can be improved, but a small sample.
-When you receive it, compare it to the ideas that you got during your own code review, and think how you could improve on your review next time.